PacktPublishing/Node-Cookbook-3rd-Ed/2-Coordinating-IO/content.md

 This chapter covers the following topics

 * File reading, writing, appending
-* File system meta data
+* File system metadata
 * STDOUT, STDIN, STDERR
 * Communicating with sockets

 ## Introduction

-Operationally, Node.js is C with JavaScript clothes on.
+Operationally, Node.js is C with JavaScript's clothes on.
 Just like C and other low-level environments, Node interacts with the Operating System at a fundamental level: Input and Output.

 In this chapter we'll explore some core API's provided by Node, along with